jakubriegel/convolution_filter/readme.md

 # convolution filter
 ## about
-Concurrent implementation of images convolution filter.
+Concurrent implementation of `.ppm` images convolution filter.
 The application uses Python `multiprocessing` module for concurrency and `numpy.array` for image processing.

 ## table of contents